Chris Flexen struggles as Mariners fall to Diamondbacks and drop two games back in wild-card race

 The Yankees (79-63) rallied for an 8-7 win over the Mets to improve to 79-63 while the Red Sox (81-63) outlasted the White Sox in extra inning for a 9-8 win.

 Boston leads the wild card by a game over the Yankees and Blue Jays.
-The Mariners fall to two games back of the second wild spot along with the A’s, who lost to the Rangers.
+The Mariners dropped to two games back of the second wild-card spot along with the A’s, who lost to the Rangers.

-It was a sign that it would be a long night for Flexen when he walked Ketel Marte with one out in the first inning and later walked Carson Kelly with two outs.
+It was a sign that it might be a battle for Flexen when he walked Ketel Marte with one out in the first inning and later walked Carson Kelly with two outs.
 Those free passes would prove costly as veteran left-handed hitter David Peralta pulled a misplaced cutter on a 2-2 count for a RBI single into right field.

 Arizona’s lead lasted for all of two batters in the bottom of the inning.
 Facing Arizona starter Humberto Castellanos, J.P.
 Crawford led off with a single and Mitch Haniger cracked his 31st homer of the season, crushing a 3-1 fastball off the manual scoreboard in left field for a 2-1 lead.